unit logo

 • Oversees the preparation and distribution of various University reports for internal and external reporting purposes.

-• Manages specific university-wide fiscal functions, such as the UF chart of accounts, capitalization and fixed asset accounting, or student financials’ structure.
+• Manages specific university-wide fiscal functions, such as the UF chart of accounts, capitalization, fixed asset accounting, or student financials’ structure.

-• Provides fiscal management for a college or department with large and complex operations.
+• Provides fiscal management for a college or department with extensive and intricate operations.

-• Develops policies, procedures, and accounting systems for university- or college-wide utilization.
+• Establishes policies, procedures, and accounting systems for university- or college-wide use.

-• Oversees and ensures compliance with federal, state, university, and sponsoring agency regulations, policies, and procedures.
+• Ensures compliance with federal, state, university, and sponsoring agency regulations, policies, and procedures.

-• Serves as a fiscal/accounting resource for fund administrators, deans, directors, and UF Foundation and UF staff, and interprets fiscal/accounting policies and regulations.
+• Acts as a fiscal/accounting resource for fund administrators, deans, directors, UF Foundation, and UF staff, and interprets fiscal/accounting policies and regulations.

-• May represent the university or serve as liaison to external agencies, such as the State Auditor General.
+• May represent the university or serve as liaison to external agencies, like the State Auditor General.

 Education and Experience